Deducteam/lambdapi/doc/sections/commands.md

 Each functionality is represented by a single character.
 For instance, `t` stands for typing.
-To get the list of debuggable functionalities, to `lambdapi -h`.
+To get the list of debuggable functionalities, do `lambdapi -h`.

-**notation for natural numbers** It is possible to a usual notation for natural numbers by specifying the symbols representing 0 and the successor function as follows:
+**notation for natural numbers** It is possible to use the standard decimal notation for natural numbers by specifying the symbols representing 0 and the successor function as follows:

 ```
-set builtin "0"  ≔ zero
+set builtin "0"  ≔ zero // : N
-set builtin "+1" ≔ succ
+set builtin "+1" ≔ succ // : N ⇒ N
 ```

 **equality-related builtins** In order to use tactics related to